danielkunin/Regularized-Linear-Autoencoders/erratum.md

 - In Section 2.3, "(2)" refers to the second item in the list, not equation (2).

-- There is an errant ")" before the statement of Theorem 2.1.
+- Theorem 2.1 is preceded by an errant ")".

 - In Theorem 4.2, there is an errant comma after  L_σ.